Margins of discrete Bayesian networks: Smoothness of the marginal model

 \section{Smoothness of the marginal model}

-The results of Section \ref{sec:main}, together with the smoothness of the nested model, allows us to show that for geared graphs, the marginal model is smooth almost everywhere.
+The results of Section \ref{sec:main}, together with the smoothness of the nested model, allow us to show that for geared graphs, the interior of the marginal model is a smooth manifold.

-\begin{thm} For a geared graph $\G$ and state-space $\X_{VW}$, the interor of the marginal model $\M(\G)$ is a manifold of dimension $d(\G, \X_{VW})$, and its boundary is described by a finite number of semi-algebraic constraints. \end{thm}
+\begin{thm} For a geared graph $\G$ and state-space $\X_{VW}$, the relative interior of the marginal model $\M(\G)$ is a manifold of dimension $d(\G, \X_{VW})$, and its boundary is described by a finite number of semi-algebraic constraints. \end{thm}

-\begin{proof} The nested Markov model is parametrically defined, and therefore its Zariski closure is an irreducible variety \citep[see, e.g.][Proposition 4.5.5]{clo}.
-Furthermore, there is a diffeomorphism between the set of strictly positive distributions obeying the nested Markov property, and an open parameter set.
-It follows that $\mathcal{N}(\G)$ is a manifold on the interior of the simplex.
+\begin{proof} The nested Markov model is parametrically defined (with a polynomial parameterization), and therefore its Zariski closure is an irreducible variety \citep[see, e.g.][Proposition 4.5.5]{clo}.
+Furthermore \citet{evans:param} give a diffeomorphism between the set of strictly positive distributions obeying the nested Markov property, and an open parameter set.
+It follows that $\mathcal{N}(\G)$ is a manifold on the interior of the simplex \citep[see, for example,][Appendix A]{kass:97}.

-The marginal model is a semi-algebraic set, contained within the irreducible variety defined by the Zariski closure of the nested Markov model, so $\M(\G)$ is a subset of $\mathcal{N}(\G)$ defined by a finite number of additional polynomial inequalities.
-It follows that it is also a manifold at any point these inequality constraints are not active. \end{proof}
+As noted in the previous section, the marginal model for a geared graph is a semi-algebraic set.
+Since the $\M(\G) \subseteq \mathcal{N}(\G)$ and these two sets have the same Zariski closure, it follows that $\M(\G)$ is defined from $\mathcal{N}(\G)$ by a finite number of additional polynomial inequalities.
+It further follows that it is also a manifold at any point these inequality constraints are not active. \end{proof}

 It follows from Theorem \ref{thm:manifold} that the interior of the marginal model for a geared mDAG is a curved exponential family of dimension $d(\G, \X_{VW})$, and that therefore the nice statistical properties of these models can be applied.
-For example, the maximum likelihood estimator of a distribution within the model will be asymptotically normal and unbiased, and the likelihood ratio statistic for testing this model has an asymptotic $\chi^2_{|\X_V| - d - 1}$-distribution.
-For a point on the boundary defined by an active inequality constraint, the asymptotic distribution may be much more complicated \citep{drton:09a}.
+For example, the maximum likelihood estimator of a distribution within the model will be asymptotically normal and unbiased, and the likelihood ratio statistic for testing this model has an asymptotic $\chi^2$-distribution.

+For non-geared mDAGs we cannot assume that the latent variables are discrete without loss of generality, so it is conceivable that these marginal models may be defined by non-polynomial inequalities on the probabilities.
+We conjecture, however, that a result akin to Theorem \ref{thm:manifold} does hold for general graphs.